-Jetstar improves its Afterpay system in time for Christmas
+Jetstar shortens its advance booking period in time for Christmas

-Jetstar was the first Australian airline to let you buy flights with Afterpay, as an almost zero fee layby option, and it's been flooded with interest from travellers since then.
+Jetstar was the first Australian airline to let you buy flights with Afterpay as a layby option, and it's been flooded with interest from travellers since then.

 So flooded that just a month after announcing the initial partnership, it's cutting the advance booking requirements down to four weeks instead of the previous eight.